mikedeshazer/OrFeed/README.md

 # OrFeed Smart Contract

-## Decentralized Price Feed for Crypto, Forex, Stocks, ETFs and more.
+## Decentralized Price Feed and Website Data Provider for Smart Contracts That Need Finance, Sports and Other Miscellaneous Information, Both On- and Off-Chain.

-A highly reliable oracle for Ethereum-based DeFi apps that need financial data from the outside world.
+A highly reliable oracle aggregator for Ethereum-based DeFi apps that need financial data from the outside world.

 ![OrFeed Logo](https://www.orfeed.org/images/orfeed.png)